-- 1 In the Visual Studio Properties window, review the DevPartner Coverage, Memory and Performance Analysis properties for the solution and change as needed. - ◊ To display the Properties window, select View, then choose Properties Window. - 2 Click Start with Coverage Analysis on the DevPartner toolbar.
+- In the Visual Studio Properties window, review the DevPartner Coverage, Memory and Performance Analysis properties for the solution and change as needed. - ⋄ To display the Properties window, select View, then choose Properties Window.

 Tip: With DevPartner, you can create a session control file, which stores a custom set of session control actions that are invoked when you run an analysis session.
 DevPartner also provides a session control API, which lets you insert session control calls at specific points in your application code.
 For information, see the DevPartner Coverage Analysis online help in the Visual Studio Combined Collection.